-While many HR managers come to the role after earning a human resources bachelor’s degree, a more general business degree can also provide a strong foundation for an HR career.
+A more general business degree can also provide a strong foundation for an HR career.

-“The central role of human resources today is to optimize human potential, and to optimize human potential you have to know about how organizations operate and how people operate," Gualco said.
+“The central role of human resources today is to optimize human potential, and to optimize human potential, you have to know about how organizations operate and how people operate," Gualco said.
 “Obtaining a business degree gives you a broader perspective on how businesses operate and gives you a more well-rounded background.”

 “Anywhere you’re working now, get involved with new projects,” said Jammer.
 “Don’t get caught up in looking for something that spells out HR.
 Anything that deals with people can be translated into human resources.”

 If you’re working in HR already, Gualco said, it’s important to gain a broad foundation of industry experience to advance your career.
 Working as an HR specialist in areas such as recruitment or compensation and benefits can help you develop key skills, but these roles may not provide the broad-based HR background leaders in the field need, said Gualco.

 “I tell people to take the highest job in the smallest agency you can find,” Gualco said.
 “If you work at a small agency, you do a lot of the HR functions yourself.”